-As a kid, some of Lindy’s early creations were drawing elaborate zoo animals and alien creatures, making a styrofoam castle and sewing a 5 foot raggedy ann doll.
+Raised by a scientist dad and a social worker (and politician in later life) mom, Lindy was encouraged to be creative.
+As a kid, some of Lindy’s early pieces were drawing elaborate zoo animals and alien creatures, making a styrofoam castle and sewing a 5 foot Raggedy Ann doll.
 From sewing to painting, Lindy has been making things most of her life.

 After earning a degree in Fine Art specializing in graphic design, she began building a career where she was able to do graphic arts and fine art in tandem.
 This really was a dream job as she was able to split her time doing freelance graphic arts and creating her fine art paintings.

 In 1995, Lindy took a 3 month trek through Europe traveling through 9 countries.
 When she returned she decided to expand her world and move to New York City to continue her artistic path.

 She established herself with an art studio in Manhattan and worked part-time for ad agencies as a graphic artist.
 She began showing her work with The 14th Street Painters, a group of professional and emerging artists, represented by the Earl Gallery.

 Lindy’s artwork flourished with the creative environment of the city and this is where she developed her painting style.

 With a long-time desire to become an art therapist, in the summer of 1999, Lindy moved to Portland, Oregon and enrolled in the Art Therapy Masters Program at Marylhurst University.
 However, she decided to fore go becoming an art therapist and starting over in a new career.
 She began showing her work at the Talisman Gallery in Portland and working for a successful ad agency.